 - Choose System Recovery which should be the first option

-- Next you will get 5 ways of making a restore : Startup repair, System Restore, Windows complete pc restore, Windows Memory Diagnostic tool and Command prompt
+- Next, you will get five ways to recover the computer in case of a problem: Startup repair, System Restore, Windows complete pc restore, Windows Memory Diagnostic Tool, and Command prompt.

-- Windows Complete PC restore is used when you have backup of your pc or at least of the drive where you had installed windows.
+- Windows Complete PC restore: Useful when you have a backup of your PC or at least of the drive where you had installed windows.

-- Command prompt recovery mode is only for advanced users
+- Command prompt recovery mode: It is only for advanced users

-- Startup Repair is used to fix programs which prevent windows from starting.
+- Startup Repair can fix problems from applications that prevent Windows from starting.